- Copywriting Services

 Nice to meet you virtually.

-I would like to send you a short questionnaire to learn more about you, your company, and the project you are wanting.
+Attached is a questionnaire for me to learn more about you, your company, and the project you are wanting.
 This will help me determine how I can help you and meet your expectations.

 I didn’t like that response at all, so I quickly dashed off an email to Michael to let him know my thoughts.